 These challenges have begun to be addressed in the years since the report was published.
-For example, a Soil Monitoring Action Plan for Scotland has been published and work is going on to implement it.
+For example, a Soil Monitoring Action Plan for Scotland was published and work is ongoing on build on it.
 Research is being carried out on many of the areas of concern.
 There is more recognition of the role soils play in other environmental problems, for example in diffuse water pollution and greenhouse gas emissions.

 The State of Scotland’s Soil Report, Scotland’s Soils website and Scotland’s Soil Monitoring Action Plan, along with more detailed findings from research, provide information and evidence on the state of Scotland’s soils.
 They enable access to the underlying data, start to meet the requirement for new soils data and increase awareness of the importance of soils.

 You can find links to further information about the state of Scotland’s soils in the Useful Links page.